svalboard/vial-qmk/keyboards/svalboard/docs/pointing_devices.md

 ### By Button Press

-Hitting any key not on a short list of "mouse-related" keys will automatically leave the automouse layer.
-By default, this means hitting most any other key on the Svalboard that isn't mapped on the automouse layer, since the remaining keys are "transparent" (and will thus press the key on the next-highest active layer).
+Hitting any key not on the mouse layer will leave the automouse layer.

-The following keys will *not* cause the automouse layer to deactivate:
+Some keys typically useful on the mouse layer if not accessible via transparency to other layers:
 * Mouse Buttons (`KC_BTN1`, `KC_BTN2`, `KC_BTN3`, `KC_BTN4`, `KC_BTN5`)
 * Mouse Scrollwheel Up/Down/Right/Left (`KC_WH_U`, `KC_WH_D`, `KC_WH_R`,
   `KC_WH_L`)